amandajcrawford/deep_learning_concepts/README.md

-# deep learning For beginners
+# Deep Learning For Beginners
 This is a repository of notes and concepts from the Udacity Bertelsmann 2019 AI challenge course.
 This repository extracts the most basic concepts related to deep learning.